Calmodulin 1

-Calmodulin 1 is a protein that in humans is encoded by the CALM1 gene.
+Calmodulin 1 is a protein in humans that is encoded by the CALM1 gene.

+Calmodulin plays a role in calcium signal transduction pathways by regulating control of ion channels, enzymes, aquaporins, and other proteins.
+It functions as a calcium-binding protein that has been grouped into the EF-hand motif found in eukaryotic cells.
+Calmodulin plays a significant role in numerous cellular pathways and it acts as a calcium detector within the cells that interact with varied target proteins.
+Additionally, it simulates the activation of over twenty amino acids which helps to control various physiological functions.
+It is also required for various regulatory roles in cell proliferation and throughout many points during the cell cycle.

+Upon binding to targeted calcium (acts as ligand), calmodulin undergoes a change in shape that allows it to interact with multiple protein types including phosphatases, ion channels, and kinases.
+This conformational change is associated with undergoing various cellular processes: including muscle contraction, release of neurotransmitters into the bloodstream, and gene expression.

 Function

 Calmodulin 1 is the archetype of the family of calcium-modulated (calmodulin) proteins of which nearly 20 members have been found.
 They are identified by their occurrence in the cytosol or on membranes facing the cytosol and by a high affinity for calcium.
-Calmodulin contains 148 amino acids and has 4 calcium-binding EF hand motifs.
+Calmodulin contains 149 amino acids and has 4 calcium-binding EF hand motifs.
 Its functions include roles in growth and the cell cycle as well as in signal transduction and the synthesis and release of neurotransmitters.